Skip to content

 1. Skin beauty

 One of the most sought-after benefits concerns the skin.
 As collagen levels decrease, the very structure of the dermis weakens.
-As a result, the skin loses its tone, wrinkles appear, and the complexion often appears less radiant.
+As a result, the skin loses its firmness, wrinkles appear, and the complexion often looks less radiant.

-Scientific studies have shown that regular intake of collagen can:
+Scientific studies have shown that regular collagen intake can:

-• Reduce wrinkles: by stimulating the production of new collagen fibers, the skin naturally “plumps up”.
+• Reducing wrinkles: by stimulating the production of new collagen fibers, the skin naturally "plumps up".

-• Improve hydration: Supplementation supports the skin's ability to maintain good moisture levels.
+• Improve hydration: supplementation supports the skin's ability to maintain a good level of moisture.

-• Increase firmness: by strengthening the framework of the dermis, the skin gains elasticity, with a visible smoothing effect.
+• Increase firmness: by strengthening the dermal framework, the skin gains elasticity, with a visible smoothing effect.

 2. Joint support

-If you experience joint pain, stiffness when getting up, or discomfort during physical activity, the cause could be weakened cartilage.
-A collagen deficiency often results in accelerated joint wear:
+If you experience joint pain, stiffness upon waking, or discomfort during physical activity, the cause could be cartilage weakening.
+A collagen deficiency often results in accelerated joint wear and tear.

-• Pain reduction: Several clinical studies have shown that regular supplementation can reduce painful sensations in people suffering from joint discomfort.
+• Pain reduction: Several clinical studies have shown that regular supplementation can alleviate painful sensations in people suffering from joint discomfort.

-• Improved mobility: thanks to better cartilage regeneration, movements become more fluid and wider.
+• Improved mobility: thanks to better cartilage regeneration, movements become more fluid and have a greater range of motion.

-• Prevention of wear: collagen helps maintain healthy cartilage, reducing the risk of early osteoarthritis.
+• Prevention of wear and tear: collagen helps maintain healthy cartilage, reducing the risk of early osteoarthritis.

 3. Strengthening of bones and tendons

 The skeleton and tendons also benefit from collagen intake.
-By contributing to bone strength, collagen may help prevent the loss of mineral density that occurs with age.
+By contributing to bone strength, collagen could help prevent the age-related loss of mineral density.
 The same is true for tendons and ligaments, which, when better nourished, can more easily withstand physical stress.

 4. Other potential beneficial effects

-Some users report other benefits, although more secondary or still under study, such as improved nail strength, more resilient hair or even a positive impact on intestinal flora.
+Some users report other benefits, although more secondary or still under study, such as improved nail strength, more resilient hair, or a positive impact on the intestinal flora.

-Among the various sources of collagen available on the market, Collagen Cartidyss® stands out for several key aspects.
-It is a marine type II collagen, derived from the cartilage of rays caught on the coasts of Brittany and Normandy.
+Among the various collagen sources available on the market, Cartidyss® Collagen stands out for several key reasons.
+It is a marine type II collagen derived from the cartilage of rays caught off the coasts of Brittany and Normandy.
 This French origin guarantees not only excellent traceability and optimal quality, but also respect for the environment (eco-responsible fishing, sustainable management of marine resources).
-It is for all these reasons that the Délicure collagen capsules incorporate this unique active ingredient, in order to offer a high-quality product for maximum effectiveness.
+For all these reasons, Délicure collagen capsules incorporate this unique active ingredient, offering a high-quality product for maximum effectiveness.

 Why does this collagen make a difference?

-1. Joint + skin action: Unlike many supplements that are limited to type I collagen (targeting mainly the skin), Cartidyss® acts simultaneously on the joints and the dermis.
+1. Joint + skin action: Unlike many supplements that are limited to type I collagen (mainly targeting the skin), Cartidyss® acts simultaneously on the joints and the dermis.

-2. An “all-in-one” formula: Cartidyss® provides not only collagen peptides, but also glucosamine, chondroitin, and hyaluronic acid naturally present in skate cartilage.
-In other words, what other brands add, Cartidyss® already contains naturally in a single formula.
+2. An all-in-one formula: Cartidyss® provides not only collagen peptides, but also glucosamine, chondroitin, and hyaluronic acid naturally present in stingray cartilage.
+In other words, what other brands add extra, Cartidyss® already contains naturally in a single formula.

-3. Clinically proven efficacy: Double-blind studies have shown that a dose of just 500 mg to 1 g per day of Cartidyss® collagen for 90 days can reduce wrinkle depth and improve skin density, while relieving joint pain.
-This is the benefit of superior bioavailability: no need for high doses (5 to 10 g) to see results.
+3. Clinically proven efficacy: Double-blind studies have demonstrated that a dose of just 500 mg to 1 g of Cartidyss® collagen per day for 90 days can reduce the depth of wrinkles and improve skin density, while also relieving joint pain.
+This is the key benefit of superior bioavailability: no need for high doses (5 to 10 g) to see results.

-4. Impeccable purity: The enzymatic hydrolysis process used respects the raw material and produces a product without solvents, GMOs or preservatives.
+4. Impeccable purity: The enzymatic hydrolysis process used respects the raw material and allows us to obtain a product without solvents, without GMOs and without preservatives.

 5. How long does it take to feel the effects?

 Patience is key when it comes to collagen.
-While some users report rapid improvement (within a few weeks), studies generally suggest a course of treatment for at least 3 months to fully reap the benefits:
+While some users report rapid improvement (within a few weeks), studies generally suggest a course of at least 3 months to fully experience its benefits.

 • Joints: A feeling of less discomfort or stiffness may appear as early as 4 weeks.

-• Skin: The anti-aging effect is often seen after 2 to 3 months, the time it takes for cell renewal to take place in depth.
+• Skin: The anti-aging effect is often appreciated after 2 to 3 months, the time it takes for deep cell renewal to take place.

-Collagen isn't an instant miracle solution, but a gradual and sustainable approach to supporting tissue regeneration.
-If you're considering long-term use, many consumers continue supplementing for several months, or even year-round, to maintain these effects and slow the effects of time.
+Collagen isn't an instant miracle cure, but rather a gradual and sustainable approach to supporting tissue regeneration.
+If you're considering long-term use, be aware that many consumers continue supplementing for several months, or even year-round, to maintain its effects and slow the effects of aging.

 6. What are the risks and contraindications?

-Collagen is a natural, endogenous protein, meaning it's already present in the body.
-As a result, it's very well tolerated in most cases.
-However, there are a few precautions:
+Collagen is a naturally occurring, endogenous protein, meaning it is already present in the body.
+Therefore, it is very well tolerated in most cases.
+However, some precautions should be taken:

-1. Allergies: People with fish or seafood allergies should avoid marine-type collagen, including Cartidyss®.
+1. Allergies: People allergic to fish or seafood should avoid marine-type collagen, including Cartidyss®.

-2. Specific population: As a precaution, pregnant or breastfeeding women and children under 18 are often advised not to take collagen, except on medical advice.
+2. Specific population: As a precaution, collagen intake is often discouraged for pregnant or breastfeeding women and children under 18 years of age, except on medical advice.

-3. Drug Interactions: No major interactions have been reported.
-However, if you are taking any specific medication (anti-inflammatory, anticoagulant), it is best to talk to your doctor before starting supplementation.
+3. Drug interactions: No major interactions have been reported.
+However, if you are taking any medication (anti-inflammatories, anticoagulants), it is best to consult your doctor before starting supplementation.

-4. Side effects: To date, no serious side effects have been reported at recommended doses.
-Mild digestive disturbances may rarely occur in certain sensitive individuals.
+4. Side effects: To date, no serious side effects have been reported at the recommended doses.
+Mild digestive problems may rarely occur in some sensitive individuals.

-Collagen delays the appearance of fine lines and wrinkles.
+Collagen delays the appearance of wrinkles and fine lines.

 7. How to optimize your collagen treatment?

-To get the most out of your supplementation:
+To get the most out of your supplement:

-• Respect the dosage: You will find the recommended dose on the label, generally 1 to 2 capsules per day in the case of Cartidyss®.
+• Follow the dosage instructions: You will find the recommended dose on the label, generally 1 to 2 capsules per day in the case of Cartidyss®.

-• Combine with vitamin C: Vitamin C promotes endogenous collagen synthesis.
-A diet rich in fruits and vegetables (kiwis, citrus fruits, peppers) or a specific supplement can therefore boost results.
+• Combine with vitamin C: Vitamin C promotes the body's own collagen synthesis.
+A diet rich in fruits and vegetables (kiwis, citrus fruits, peppers) or a specific supplement can therefore enhance the results.

-• Avoid excess: There's no point in tripling doses in the hope of a faster effect.
+• Avoid excess: There's no point in tripling the dose in the hope of a faster effect.
 The body needs time to metabolize and use collagen.

-• Adopt a healthy lifestyle: Quality sleep, sufficient hydration, regular physical activity and a balanced diet are the essential foundations for seeing the full effects of a supplement.
+• Adopt a healthy lifestyle: Quality sleep, sufficient hydration, regular physical activity and a balanced diet are the essential foundation for seeing the effects of a supplement fully manifest.

 8. Compatible diets

 In the case of marine collagen, particularly Cartidyss®, its origin (fish, shellfish) is often specified.
 It is therefore not suitable for vegetarians or vegans.
-However, it is suitable for pescetarians and is generally gluten-free, lactose-free, and free of added sugars.
-It can therefore be incorporated into most diets (gluten-free, halal, or kosher, depending on fish regulations)—provided, of course, that you do not have a seafood allergy.
+However, it is suitable for pescatarians, and it is generally gluten-free, lactose-free, and free of added sugars.
+It can therefore be included in most diets (gluten-free, halal, or kosher depending on fish regulations) – provided, of course, that the individual does not have a seafood allergy.

 patented marine collagen type 2

-The market is full of collagen products, so it can be difficult to navigate.
+The market is flooded with collagen-based products, making it difficult to know where to start.
 Here are some criteria to guide your choice:

-1. The source: Choose quality collagen with proven traceability.
-French marine sources (e.g., Breton and Norman rays) are a guarantee of purity and strict control.
+1. The source: Opt for high-quality collagen with proven traceability.
+French marine origins (e.g., Breton and Norman rays) guarantee purity and strict control.

-2. Collagen type: Depending on your goals (skin, joints, or both), choose the right collagen.
+2. Collagen type: Depending on your goals (skin, joints, or both), choose a suitable collagen.
 Type II (like Cartidyss®) is particularly versatile, with a comprehensive action.

 3. Bioavailability: Check the hydrolysis process.
-A good, low-molecular-weight hydrolyzed collagen will be better absorbed and more effective at low doses.
+Good hydrolyzed collagen with a low molecular weight will be better absorbed and more effective at low doses.

 4. The formula: Some supplements combine collagen, hyaluronic acid, chondroitin, glucosamine, or even vitamins.
-This can be beneficial for a more comprehensive effect.
+This can be an advantage for a more comprehensive effect.

-5. Clinical studies: A supplement backed by published scientific research offers more assurance of its effectiveness.
+5. Clinical studies: A supplement supported by published scientific research offers more guarantees about its effectiveness.

-There are many forms of collagen on the market: powders, capsules, tablets, drinks, and more.
-Each can offer benefits, but the capsule form remains the most convenient and accurate, especially when you consider that just 2 capsules per day are enough to have a measurable effect, as is the case with Cartidyss® collagen.
+Many forms of collagen are available on the market: powders, capsules, tablets, drinks, etc. Each may have its advantages, but capsules remain the most practical and precise, especially considering that only 2 capsules a day are enough to have a measurable effect, as is the case with Cartidyss® collagen.
 Here's why:

-2. Convenience: Capsules are easy to take anywhere, whether to the office or traveling.
-Unlike powder, no preparation is necessary.
+2. Convenience: Capsules are easy to take anywhere, whether to the office or while traveling.
+Unlike powder, no preparation is required.

-3. Ease of use: No strong taste or odor, as can happen with some powders.
+3. Ease of use: No strong taste or smell, as can happen with some powders.

-4. Proven effectiveness: Studies conducted on Cartidyss® collagen have demonstrated conclusive results with just 2 capsules per day, which greatly facilitates the establishment of a regular routine.
+4. Proven effectiveness: Studies conducted on Cartidyss® collagen have demonstrated conclusive results with only 2 capsules per day, which greatly facilitates the establishment of a regular routine.

-Powders, while sometimes allowing for a dose to be diluted in a juice or smoothie, often require larger amounts to achieve similar effectiveness, especially if you don't opt for a highly bioavailable collagen.
-Tablets, on the other hand, can be more difficult to swallow when they're larger.
+Powders, while sometimes allowing you to dilute the dose in juice or smoothies, often require larger quantities for similar effectiveness, especially if you don't choose a highly bioavailable collagen.
+Tablets, on the other hand, can be more difficult to swallow when they are large.

-In summary, choosing collagen capsules (particularly marine type II such as Cartidyss®) is the simplest, most discreet and most reliable solution for fully benefiting from the benefits on the skin and joints.
+In summary, choosing collagen capsules (particularly marine type II like Cartidyss®) is the simplest, most discreet and most reliable solution to fully enjoy the benefits on the skin and joints.

 Collagen supports the strength of bones and tendons.